apache/allura/Allura/docs/guides/permissions.rst

 Permission predicates
 ---------------------------------------------------------------------

-Predicates are simple functions, several of which are defined in PyForge itself, and which can be added by any tool, which return true if permission is granted, and false if it is not.
+Predicates are simple functions, several of which are defined in Allura itself, and which can be added by any tool, which return true if permission is granted, and false if it is not.